 Locations and dates

-Hasnaa will present a series of workshops and seminars on meteoritics and planetary sciences in universities and institutes across Africa in 2019.
-Dates will be announced below.
+Hasnaa presented a series of workshops and seminars on meteoritics and planetary sciences in universities and institutes across Africa in 2019.

 Cité des Sciences de Tunis and Faculty of Science of Tunis, Tunisia